-3 Non-cash movements on Debt issuances include a gain of \$711 million (2023: \$2,084 million loss) from unrealised movements primarily due to fair value hedging adjustments and foreign exchange differences for the Group.
+Non-cash movements on Debt issuances include a gain of \$711 million (2023: \$2,084 million loss) from unrealised movements primarily due to fair value hedging adjustments and foreign exchange losses for the Group, and include a gain of \$246 million (2023: \$1,598 million loss) from unrealised movements primarily due to fair value hedging adjustments and foreign exchange losses for the Group.

-^{4.} Cash outflow for shares purchased to satisfy the dividend reinvestment plan are classified in Dividends paid.
+4. Cash outflow for shares purchased in 2023 to satisfy the dividend reinvestment plan are classified in Dividends paid.